 Simple ingredients and texture rich with mouth-watering flavors; Moroccan Lentil Chickpea Stew comes together in about 45 minutes.
 Like my Moroccan Butternut Squash Stew, this chickpea stew is a community favorite!
 With a dollop of coconut cream or yogurt, a sprinkle of cilantro and flatbread, dinner is ready.
-This recipe is vegetarian or vegan and gluten free. [ watch recipe VIDEO on recipe card below ]

 A Simple Moroccan Lentil Stew